 The Admissions team at VUIM answers questions and guides you through the application process!
 We are dedicated to supporting prospective student inquiry so that the field of Acupuncture continues to grow and develop.
 Adhering to the highest standards of professional conduct and ethics is a top priority.

 Applicants are encouraged to apply for admission as early as possible as we have a rolling application process.
-The application fee is $125 for all students.
+The application fee is $125 for all prospective students.
+Graduates and currently enrolled students of VUIM, who apply to an upper level program may have their application fee waived upon request.
 An additional fee of $75 will be charged for international student applicants (students seeking a visa to study in the US).
 Please take a look at the priority application deadlines below for more information.

 Program Language Start Terms

 MSA, MSOM, DAC, DOM, CEAN

 MSA, MSOM, DAC, DOM, CEAN, DAOM

 VUIM allows admitted students to defer their enrollment one time, for up to one year.
 Admitted students must pay their tuition deposit at the time of deferral to secure their seat in the future class term.
 If an admitted student does not enroll at the time chosen, their file will be discarded and they will be required to re-apply at a later date.

 Prospective student applicants who do not complete the admissions process for their intended start term or who are accepted but do not notify the office of admissions that they intend to defer their offer of admission will have their application administratively withdrawn.
 Prospective students in this situation are encouraged to contact the office of admissions at anytime to inquire about the status of their past application and to determine the steps required to re-apply.